 Students may earn up to 3 credit hours for serving an internship (150 hours) and completing the Department of Journalism and Strategic Media's internship course (offered every term).
 Employers need to complete the Employer Internship Agreement that verifies that a student has earned an internship and that you will comply with the guidelines for the internship.

-If you would like to advertise an internship or job to our students, please formulate a job description for the position needing filled.
+If you would like to advertise an internship or job to our students, please formulate a job description for the position needing to be filled.
 The internship must offer the opportunity for students to enhance their professional preparation or expand their career opportunities.
 The experience must contain meaningful, professional learning experiences.
 We will share this description with our students as a service to you.
 This document explains our guidelines for a quality internship program.

 We advertise all internship positions in the following ways once we receive your position description: post them electronically to LinkedIn and Facebook, and email to students within the related programs (advertising, journalism or public relations).